Varol Cagdas Tok

 This targets the server's outbound buffer.
 If the server uses a fixed pool of send buffers or thread contexts that block on socket writes, occupying these with slow-reading connections prevents the server from handling new requests.

-Mitigations include server-side receive window tracking and timeout enforcement: if a client has not acknowledged data after a timeout, the connection is closed regardless of the slow read. nginx's send_timeout directive controls this.
+Mitigations include server-side receive window tracking and timeout enforcement. nginx's send_timeout directive controls this: if a client has not acknowledged data after a timeout, the connection is closed.

 Asymmetric Computation Attacks